Plasmonic detection of Rashba spin-orbit coupling in monolayer transition-metal dichalcogenides

 Two-dimensional (2D) materials readily enable controllable RSOC effects, as their inversion symmetry can be broken either intrinsically through structural design~\cite{feng2025giant} or externally via applied electric field~\cite{xu2012electric,ho2015gate,patel2022electric}.
-Monolayer transition-metal dichalcogenides (ML-TMDs) are of special interest in that respect.
-They possess a hexagonal lattice structure that naturally breaks inversion symmetry, and the presence of heavy transition-metal atoms results in strong intrinsic SOC (iSOC)~\cite{zhu2011giant}.
+Monolayer transition metal dichalcogenides (ML-TMDs) are of special interest in that respect.
+They possess a hexagonal lattice structure that naturally breaks inversion symmetry, and the presence of heavy transition metal atoms results in strong intrinsic SOC (iSOC)~\cite{zhu2011giant}.
 The iSOC leads to unique effects such as spin-valley coupling~\cite{xiao2012,zeng2013optical} and light-valley coupling~\cite{mak2018light}.
 Moreover, the application of an electric field in ML-TMDs can further enhance inversion asymmetry, enabling dynamic modulation of the RSOC strength through gate voltage~\cite{patel2022electric}.
 Therefore, ML-TMDs provide an ideal platform for further investigating and controlling the RSOC and its effects.

+Previous theoretical studies have predicted that RSOC influences optical conductivity \cite{maytorena2006spin,Xiao16} and plasmon \cite{badalyan2009anisotropic} response but did not provide a quantitative method to determine the RSOC strength.
 Existing techniques for evaluating SOC such as electrical transport measurements~\cite{ast2007local,abrao2024probing}, angle-resolved photoemission spectroscopy (ARPES), and spin-resolved ARPES (spin-ARPES)~\cite{feng2025giant} have several limitations.
 For instance, electrical techniques cannot directly measure SOC; instead, it is typically extracted by measuring spin currents.
 In addition, these techniques require deposition of metal leads, which is often at odds with fragility of 2D materials.
 ARPES and spin-ARPES often involve the transfer of monolayers onto conductive substrates, risking strain and contamination.
-Therefore, these methods are not suited for large-scale, non-invasive, but precise characterization in an industrial context.
+Therefore, these methods are not suited for large-scale, noninvasive, but precise characterization in an industrial context.